 All of the documents should be in English or translated into English.
 You will have to fill out an application form and sign it yourself if you are at least 18 years old.
 The passport needs to be valid for at least the next six months after you leave Ireland.
 You will have to prove that you can sustain yourself financially when in Ireland, usually by providing a bank statement covering the six months in advance of your trip.

 If you have family members in any European country, including Ireland, you will have to provide details.
 You also need to give details on any previous visa applications you may have had for getting into Ireland.
+More information is available from the Irish Immigration website.

 Arriving in Ireland

-Types of short term visas for Ireland
+Types visas for Ireland

-There are a few different types of short term visas available to you when travelling to Ireland.
+There are a few different types of short-term visas available to you when travelling to Ireland.
 These vary depending on where you are coming from.
-There is a standard holiday visa where you apply for a short term stay in Ireland.
+There is a standard holiday visa where you apply for a short-term stay in Ireland.

 The British Irish Visa Scheme is applicable to those people coming from China and India.
-These people will be able to travel in the UK and Ireland using just one of the respective country's visas.
+These people will be able to travel in the UK and Ireland using just one of the respective countries' visas.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.